surebot/Eventline/docs/2-routes.md

 ### Array

-When using array in your pattern, a thread will only be triggered if all conditions within that array match.
+When using array in your pattern, a route will only be triggered if all conditions within that array match.

 ```